maximevince/arduino-as-pic18f-programmer/README.txt

 version 0.3
  - Support loading EEPROM, Id and comment sections from HEX file.
- - Programming is now up to 4 times faster
+ - Programming is faster
-   Arduino UNO now operate at 38400 baud instead of 9600 baud
+   Arduino UNO serial USB operate at 2000000 baud instead of 9600 baud

 version 0.2 - has a new PC-side software written in Python.
 It's simpler than the old one and a bit faster, it uses the pySerial library and allows to program the following microcontrollers:
 	18F2420